 Whether you own land is a critical determinant of how much you benefit from growth and development of the economy.
 At Prosper, we believe housing is a human right, not a privilege.

-Ultimately, our tax system should reward effort, encourage entrepreneurialism, and protect our natural environment from over-exploitation.
-If we capture the rising value of land and other scarce resources, we can replace taxes that damage the economy.
+Ultimately, our tax system should reward effort, encourage entrepreneurialism, and protect our environment from exploitation.
+The opportunities go beyond land (location).
+There are other monopolised natural resources we could capture the public value of, as well as publicly created monopolies in essential infrastructure and intellectual property, where market competition is either infeasible or restricted.
+If we capture the rising value of land and other scarce resources, we can replace taxes that stymie our prosperity.
 Taxes on the number of staff you employ, or on transactions and trade have no place in a thriving society.
 We could also let people keep more of their income and business earnings.
+A win/win.